turing4ever/turing4ever.github.io/_posts/2019-05-04-git-time-machine.md

 in which `bb333333` is the commit id of last commit in `remote_branch_name`, caused by your foolish `push`.
 The command here forces the remote branch to the parent of `bb333333`.

 With forgiveness from `git`, you can save yourself some headache by using tricks above.
+You still need to discipline yourself to use `commit` and `push` strategically so that in your panic moment, `git` can turn the clock back for you.